100% of our graduates are in work or further study fifteen months after graduating (2018/19 Graduate Outcomes Survey).

-This course allows you to apply for registration with the UK Health and Care Professions Council (HCPC) and find careers as an occupational therapist in a wide range of health, social care, voluntary and independent sector environments.
+This course allows you to apply for registration with the UK Health and Care Professions Council (HCPC) – and to find careers as an occupational therapist in a wide range of health, social care, voluntary and independent sector environments.
 Graduates have secured positions across the UK and international locations.